MartinR2345/EndtoEndCybersecurityProgram-/README.md

   <img src="https://i.imgur.com/U4yaCCg.png" height="50%" width="60%" alt="SaveRecords"/>
 </p>

- <strong>Why This Step Was Important</strong><br>
+ <strong>Why This Step Matters</strong><br>
-The objective for this step is to analyze every failed control and recommend practical improvements to close the gaps as well as prioritize recommendations based on business risk and PCI-DSS requirements.
+The objective of Step 9 is to provide management a set of cybersecurity recommendations for AI Driven based on the gaps identified during the Current State Cybersecurity Baseline Assessment and the NIST CSF Control Assessment.
+The recommendations are intended to help AI Driven strengthen its security controls, address identified risks, improve compliance with PCI-DSS requirements, and enhance its overall cybersecurity maturity.

 <h2>Lessons Learned:</h2>